Nainital - About Nainital - Nainital Tourism

 In Nainital couples can enjoy jeep safari, elephant rides and rock climbing.
 Nainital has so much to explore that you have some new activity for every day.

-Fairs and Festivals of Nainital
+Which is famous Fairs and Festivals of Nainital?

 Nainital is colder than the rest of the hilly area of Kumaon area.
 Throughout the monsoon, Nainital gets heavy rainfall.
 The atmosphere, thus, is wet.
 The nearest areas of Almora and Ranikhet are heater than Nainital.
 Humidity in Nainital is less than in other hill stations.
 The monthly highest and lowest temperature of the town ranged between 27.06 degree C and 8.06 degree C.